MLB Pro Bound For 2019 Season

 January 9, 2018

-MLB Pro Commissioner Office, MLB Pro Players Association and Nippon Professional Baseball Reach Agreement on Shohei Ohtani
+MLB Pro Office Of The Commissioner, MLB Pro Players Association and Nippon Professional Baseball Reach Agreement on Shohei Ohtani

 MLB Pro has reached a settlement with the MLB Pro Players Association and Nippon Professional Baseball with regards to allowing Shohei Ohtani to join MLB Pro after the 2018 MLB Pro season is completed.
 All sides have agreed to the following terms: